February 3, 2025

 Common Signs of Transmission Failure

 • Burning Smell: Detecting a burning odor in or around your vehicle, particularly when it intensifies during driving, should be regarded as a serious warning sign.
-This sharp, acrid smell is often associated with overheating transmission fluid, resulting from friction within the system due to deteriorated components or insufficient lubrication.
+This sharp, acrid smell is often associated with overheated transmission fluid, resulting from friction within the system due to deteriorated components or insufficient lubrication.
 The odor may be more pronounced when the vehicle is under heavy load or when ambient temperatures are high, suggesting that the transmission is working overtime to compensate for internal inefficiencies.

 Identifying Car Shifting Issues and Gearbox Malfunctions